tyconsulting/blog.tyang.github.io/_posts/2013-08-31-management-pack-configmgr-2012-clients-testers-wanted.md

 This monitor detects if there are any software updates that have passed the deadline for a period of time and still have not been installed (either waiting for service windows or failed to install).

-<strong>Monitors “SMS Agent Host” service on the ConfigMig 2012 Client</strong>
+<strong>Monitors "SMS Agent Host" service on the ConfigMig 2012 Client</strong>

 A basic service monitor was created for this service. it is disabled by default.